MiniZinc/libminizinc/docs/en/spec.rst

 |TyFiniteType|
 Yes, if the set elements are finite types.
 Otherwise, no.

-The domain of a set type that is a finite type is the powerset of the domain of its element type.
+The domain of a set type that is a finite type is the power set of the domain of its element type.
 For example, the domain of :mzn:`set of 1..2` is :mzn:`powerset(1..2)`, which is :mzn:`{}, {1}, {1,2}, {2}`.